-Michael Duffy is a tax attorney and former “Big 4” state and local tax manager who supports Fletcher Tilton’s Corporate, Tax, and Trusts and Estates practice groups on a variety of matters.
-Michael has extensive experience advising clients on the tax consequences of forming, operating, restructuring, and liquidating business entities with an emphasis on tax-efficient succession planning.
-Michael also works on issues related to the formation and management of nonprofit entities, executive compensation, federal and state tax controversies, mergers and acquisitions, and the taxation of gifts, trusts, and estates.
+Michael Duffy is an attorney focusing on corporate, estate, and individual tax planning matters.
+He advises clients on the tax consequences of forming, operating, restructuring, and liquidating business entities with a focus on tax-efficient succession planning.
+He also handles issues related to the formation and management of nonprofit entities, executive compensation, federal and state tax audits and controversies, mergers and acquisitions, and the taxation of gifts, trusts, and estates.

 - Rhode Island

-- Section 199A Bootcamp - the A to Z of Section 199A, the Pass-Through Deduction, including the recently released final Treasury Regulations and the new real estate safe harbor.
-Understanding Section 199A is key to surviving tax season this year.
+Section 199A Bootcamp - the A to Z of Section 199A, the Pass-Through Deduction, including the recently released final Treasury Regulations and the new real estate safe harbor.
+Understanding Section 199A is key to surviving tax season.
 (February 2019) This pre-recorded webinar is available for viewing. $40 fee, CPA's earn 2 CE credits.
 Click here to register.

 Significant Representations and Achievements